Binance vs. Bitget: Which is Better In 2026?

 AppiOS / Android

-Binance was founded in 2017 and became the world's highest-volume exchange.
-Its offering combines Low fees, huge liquidity, hundreds of markets, derivatives, staking, earn, launchpad, copy trading, Web3 wallet and payments within a single platform.
-It's the most complete exchange for users who want to trade with maximum market depth and have access to virtually the entire crypto ecosystem from one account.
+Binance was founded in 2017 and became the exchange with the highest volume in the world.
+Its proposition combines low commissions, huge liquidity, hundreds of markets, derivatives, staking, earn, launchpad, copy trading, Web3 wallet, and payments within a single platform.
+It is the most complete exchange for users who want to trade with maximum market depth and have access to practically the entire crypto ecosystem from one account.

 Bitget was born in 2018 and has built a more specific identity.
-It doesn't try to be the simplest or most institutional platform, but rather an operational infrastructure for active users.
-Its strength lies in perpetual futures, copy trading, Earn products, BitGet Wallet, BitGet Card, and tokenized assets, with a design intended for traders who already understand the market and are looking for flexibility.
+It doesn't try to be the simplest or most institutional platform, but rather an operating infrastructure for active users.
+Its strength lies in Perpetual futures, copy trading, Earn products, Bitget Wallet, Bitget Card, and tokenized assets, with a design intended for traders who already understand the market and seek flexibility.

-The difference lies in the actual execution cost.
-Binance typically offers greater book depth and narrower spreads On major pairs, this can reduce the effective cost of medium to large orders.
-BitGet's fees are similarly low, but liquidity doesn't always reach Binance's level in all markets.
+The difference appears in the actual cost of execution.
+Binance usually offers deeper book and narrower spreads In the major pairs, which can reduce the effective cost on medium or large orders.
+On Bitget, fees are equally low, but liquidity doesn't always reach Binance's level in all markets.

-In derivatives, BitGet competes very well and maintains a structure clearly geared towards active traders.
-Even so, Binance still has the advantage of scale: more volume, more liquid pairs, and a deeper global infrastructure.
+In derivatives, Bitget competes very well and maintains a structure clearly oriented towards active traders.
+Nevertheless, Binance still has the advantage of scale: more volume, more liquid pairs, and a deeper global infrastructure.

 0.10% 0.10% 727

-Liquidity is one of the most significant differences between Binance and BitGet.
-While BitGet offers good execution on major markets and popular derivatives, Binance maintains a clear advantage in overall volume, book depth, and activity on major currency pairs.
+Liquidity is one of the most significant differences between Binance and Bitget.
+While Bitget offers good execution in major markets and popular derivatives, Binance maintains a clear advantage due to global volume, order book depth, and activity in major pairs.

 Bitget competes well, especially in futures and copy trading, but Binance remains stronger as a market infrastructure.

 Binance also offers futures, copy trading, and advanced products, but its advantage lies more in scale and depth than in specialization.
-Bitget, on the other hand, seems designed from the ground up for users who want to actively trade or replicate other traders' strategies.
+Bitget, on the other hand, seems designed from the start for users who want to trade actively or replicate other traders' strategies.

 For pure derivatives, both are competitive.
-For copy trading as the core product, Bitget has a clearer identity.
+For copy trading as a core product, Bitget has a clearer identity.

-Binance, however, usually compensates with greater liquidity and better trading pairs across many relevant assets.
-In practice, BitGet wins in quantity, but Binance maintains an advantage in execution quality in the most traded markets.
+Binance, however, usually compensates with greater liquidity and better pairs in many relevant assets.
+In practice, Bitget wins in quantity, but Binance maintains an advantage in execution quality in the most traded markets.

-Security and regulation: Binance has more scale, Bitget more operational focus
+Security and Regulation: Binance has more scale, Bitget has more operational focus

-Both exchanges implement KYC, centralized custody, cold storage for most funds, multi-factor authentication, and withdrawal controls.
-Neither offers the regulatory profile of Coinbase or Kraken, but both are among the most widely used global platforms by active users.
+Both exchanges apply KYC, centralized custody, cold storage for most funds, multi-factor authentication, and withdrawal controls.
+Neither offers the regulatory profile of Coinbase or Kraken, but both are among the most used global platforms by active users.

-Binance boasts a much larger scale and its own protection fund, in addition to a highly developed security infrastructure.
-Bitget, for its part, has strengthened its transparency through Proof of Reserves and backup ratios exceeding 100% on core assets.
+Binance has a much larger scale and its own protection fund, in addition to a highly developed security infrastructure.
+Bitget, for its part, has strengthened its transparency through Proof of Reserves and coverage ratios exceeding 100% for core assets.

 The difference lies in the type of risk.
-Binance has had greater regulatory exposure due to its global size.
-Bitget faces less media pressure, but also less corporate transparency than more institutional platforms.
+Binance has had more regulatory exposure due to its global size.
+Bitget has less media pressure, but also less corporate transparency than more institutional platforms.

 Our assessment

 Binance and Bitget are similar in price, but not in positioning.
-Both offer very low spot fees, a mobile app, derivatives, earn and copy trading, but Binance competes as a global market infrastructure, while Bitget does so as an exchange specializing in active trading.
+Both offer very low spot commissions, a mobile app, derivatives, earn, and copy trading, but Binance competes as global market infrastructure, while Bitget competes as an exchange specializing in active trading.

 Binance remains superior in liquidity, depth, and execution.
-For traders who move volume, trade major currency pairs, or need tight spreads, Binance's advantage remains clear.
-It also offers a broader ecosystem globally, with greater brand recognition, more users, and a more mature infrastructure.
+For traders who move volume, trade major pairs, or need tight spreads, Binance's advantage remains clear.
+It also offers a broader ecosystem in global terms, with greater recognition, more users, and more mature infrastructure.

 Bitget stands out when the focus is on derivatives and copy trading.
-Its ecosystem is heavily focused on perpetual futures, copied strategies, integrated products, and active capital management.
-Furthermore, it offers a larger number of cryptocurrencies and an experience specifically designed for experienced traders.
+Its ecosystem is highly geared toward perpetual futures, copied strategies, integrated products, and active capital management.
+Furthermore, it offers more cryptocurrencies in raw numbers and a well-thought-out experience for users who already know how to trade.

 In practical terms:

-• Binance It is best suited for users who prioritize maximum liquidity, efficient execution, global volume, and a leading crypto ecosystem.
+• Binance fits best with users who prioritize maximum liquidity, efficient execution, global volume, and a leading crypto ecosystem.

-• bitget It is more interesting for active traders who want a platform strong in derivatives, copy trading and operational tools without being completely dependent on Binance.
+• Bitget it is more interesting for active traders who want a strong platform for derivatives, copy trading, and operational tools without being completely dependent on Binance.

 Before choosing a platform, review the individual analysis of each exchange:

-According to Exchange Selector data, BitGet offers more cryptocurrencies, with 727 versus 631 on Binance.
+According to Exchange Selector data, Bitget offers more cryptocurrencies, with 727 compared to 631 on Binance.

-Bitget is often highlighted as a platform specializing in copy trading.
-Binance also offers this feature, but Bitget integrates it as a core part of its offering.
+Bitget often stands out more as a platform specializing in copy trading.
+Binance also offers this feature, but Bitget integrates it as a central part of its offering.

 Binance may be more recognizable and comprehensive, but both can be complex for absolute beginners.
-For new users, it's best to start with spot trading, avoid derivatives, and use small amounts until you fully understand the platform.
+For new users, it is most recommended to start with spot trading, avoid derivatives, and use small amounts until you fully understand the platform.